Week

 "From

-hand-picked olives" may indicate that the oil
+hand-picked olives" may indicate

-mechanical methods are inclined to leave olives to over-ripen
+inclined to leave olives to over-ripen in

-in order to increase yield.
+order to increase yield.

 -